 - Section 1.
 All endorsement requests made of KCDCC must first go to the Endorsements Committee for review and possible recommendation.
 Submission of a questionnaire constitutes a request.
 The Committee may form subcommittees to evaluate candidates.

 - Section 2.
 If the Endorsements Committee is evaluating a race in which there are multiple Democratic candidates, and finds that one or more has not completed the KCDCC questionnaire, it may, at its discretion, choose to defer finalizing a recommendation for that race in order to give fair consideration to each candidate who may be eligible for an endorsement.

 - Section 3.
-To be recommended for endorsement to the executive board or the full central committee, a candidate or ballot measure position must receive a two-thirds vote of Endorsements Committee members present and voting following deliberations.
+To be recommended for endorsement to the KCDCC Executive Board or to the full central committee, a candidate or ballot measure position must receive a two-thirds vote of voting-eligible Endorsements Committee members present following deliberations.

 - Section 4.
 The Endorsements Committee may only recommend one candidate per office at a time.
-If KCDCC defeats a recommendation but does not endorse a competing candidate prior to adjourning, the Committee may recommend a different candidate for the same office at the next meeting.
+If the KCDCC Executive Board refuses a recommendation but does not endorse a competing candidate prior to adjourning, the Endorsements Committee may recommend a different candidate for the same office at the next meeting.

 Rule VI — Endorsements for and against ballot measures

 - Section 1.
 No request from a campaign or coalition is necessary for KCDCC to take a position on a ballot measure.
 Positions may be taken on any ballot measure (such as an initiative, proposition, constitutional amendment, or referendum) for which the language is finalized and a number assigned.